PrajaktaSathe/Python/README.md

 3. Guess the number - This is a simple one-player game that anyone can implement and play.
 The computer chooses a random number, which we have to guess in a specific number of guesses.

-4. Madlibs - This is also a simple very simple game.
+4. Check leap year - This is a simple program which takes user input and checks if the entered year is a leap year or not.

+5. Madlibs - A very simple and funny game.
 The computer/program asks the user to enter specific types of words (like nouns, pronouns etc.).
 The result is a fun script which you get to read and laugh at!
 (Console version of the standard Madlibs game!)

-5. Username generator - A fun program which generates fun usernames.
+6. Username generator - A fun program which generates fun usernames.